-They will ensure you receive proper care.
+They will ensure you receive proper care and have access to a survivor advocate for your support through the process.
 The hospital will arrange for a specific medical examination at no charge or can work with you to arrange state reimbursement.

-To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
+☐ To preserve evidence, it is recommended that you do not bathe, shower, douche, eat, drink, smoke, brush your teeth, urinate, defecate, or change clothes before receiving medical attention.
 Even if you have already taken any of these actions, you are still encouraged to have prompt medical care, and evidence may still be recoverable.

-Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
+- ☐ Typically, if police are involved or will be involved, they will obtain evidence from the scene, and it is best to leave things undisturbed until their arrival.
 They will gather bedding, linens or unlaundered clothing, and any other pertinent items that may be used for evidence.
-It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean bedsheet to avoid contamination.
-If you have physical injuries, photograph or have them photographed, with a date stamp on the photo.
-Record the names of any witnesses and their contact information.
-This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation.
-Try to memorize details (e.g., physical description, names, license plate

-- number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. - ☐ If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify Public Safety or the campus Title IX Coordinator so that those orders can be observed on campus. - 5.
-Even after the immediate crisis has passed, consider seeking support from the Counseling Center, Tanya Healy and/or Napa NEWS.
+It is best to allow police to secure items in evidence containers, but if you are involved in transmission of items of evidence, such as to the hospital, secure them in a clean paper bag or clean bedsheet to avoid contamination. - ☐ If you have physical injuries, photograph or have them photographed, with a date stamp on the photo. - ☐ Record the names of any witnesses and their contact information.
+This information may be helpful as proof of a crime, to obtain an order of protection, or to offer proof of a campus policy violation. - ☐ Try to memorize details (e.g., physical description, names, license plate number, car description, etc.), or even better, write notes to remind you of details, if you have time and the ability to do so. - ☐ If you obtain external orders of protection (e.g., restraining orders, injunctions, protection from abuse), please notify Campus Security or the campus Title IX Coordinator so that those orders can be observed on campus. - Even after the immediate crisis has passed, consider seeking support from PUC Counseling Services, the Title IX Coordinator and/or NEWS, Domestic Violence & Sexual Abuse Services in Napa.

-Contact the Title IX Coordinator at 707-965-6226 if you need assistance with Pacific Union College concerns, such as no-contact orders or other supportive measures.
-The Title IX Coordinator or Title IX Deputy Coordinator and Associate Vice President for Human Resources will also assist in any needed advocacy for students who wish to obtain protective or restraining orders from local authorities.

-Pacific Union College is able to offer reasonable academic supports, changes to living arrangements, transportation resources or modifications, safety escorts, no contact orders, counseling services access, and other supports and resources as needed by a victim.
+Contact the Title IX Coordinator at 707-965-6226 if you need assistance with Pacific Union College concerns, such as no-contact orders or other supportive escorts, no contact orders, counseling services access, and other supports and resources as needed by a victim.
 Pacific Union College is able to offer information about legal assistance, visa/immigration assistance, and student financial aid considerations for victims.